alphagov/notifications-local/README.md

 * Get local venvs inside containers so that we can edit/debug dependencies
 * Work out breakpoints (probably rdb/equivalent)
 * Investigate antivirus-api slow startups
-  * See if there's a clean way to have antivirus api disabled by default but possible to toggle on easily if needed.
 * See if can get frontend assets hot rebuilding
 * Investigate amd/arm docker images for antivirus and template-preview
   * antivirus-celery The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested        0.0s